fbardos/website/content/escooter/dashboard_overview_wthur.md

 #### Chart: Staying duration per day
 ![chart staying duration](../images/chart_staying_duration.png)

-Shows the average duration, how long a scooter was staying in on position, on a 1 day time time window.
-The end time of a standing scooter is crucial do termine, to which day the staying duration is added to.
-Terefore, the average staying duration can be longer than one day, when a scooter gets moved again, after the scooter was standing still for e.g. 32 hours.
+Shows the average duration, a scooter stays on the same position in bins of 24 hours.
+A bin starts at 00:00 and ends at 23:59:59.
+The lower the value, the more active the scooters of this provider is.
+The avarage is only calculated for scooters, whose ID was first first seen before time bin and last seen after time bin.
+In reality, scooter staying duration should be higher.
+But because data gets collected every 2 minutes, scooters which get used alot will add some time uncertanty at begining and end of a trip and therefore show lower staying durations.

 Good for answering question(s) like:

+* How many hours of the day is a scooter not moving?

+Not good for answering question(s) like:

 * How long are scooters stationary on average and per provider?

-Not good for answering question(s) like:

-* How many hours of the day is a scooter not moving?

 #### Map: Stationary Scooter Position
 ![chart stationary scooter position](../images/chart_stationary_scooter_position.png)